avargasv/ZIO-Dialogue/postIOMonad.md

 >Strictly speaking, to abide to the mathematical definition, functions in programming must also be total, i.e. they must be defined (return a value) for all the elements of their domains.
-Scala has the (otherwise very useful) notion of a partial function, in addition to including function that are essentially not total like, for example, integer division, which is undefined when the denominator equals zero.
+Scala has the (otherwise very useful) notion of a partial function, in addition, of course, to including function that are intrinsically not total, such as arithmetic division which is not defined when the denominator is equal to zero.
 Scala partial functions are outside the scope of this article.
-Regarding "standard" Scala functions of type `X => A` which are undefined for some elements of `A`, they can be redefined as total functions by simply changing their type to `X => Option[A]` and returning `None` for those elements (and the same value as before, wrapped by `Some`, for the others).
+Regarding "standard" Scala functions of type `X => A` which are undefined for some elements of `X`, they can be redefined as total functions by simply changing their type to `X => Option[A]` and returning `None` for those elements of `X` (and the same return value as before, wrapped by `Some`, for the others).

 In programming not all functions are pure.
 Let's give some examples of impure functions in Scala:
 ```scala